filamentphp/filament/packages/forms/docs/03-fields/12-repeater.md

     ->grid(2)
 ```

-This method accepts the same options as the `columns()` method of the [grid](layout/grid).
+This method accepts the same options as the `columns()` method of the [grid](../layout/grid).
 This allows you to responsively customize the number of grid columns at various breakpoints.

-## Item labels
+## Adding a label to repeater items based on their content

-You may add a label for repeater items using the `itemLabel()` method:
+You may add a label for repeater items using the `itemLabel()` method.
+This method accepts a closure that recieves the current item's data in a `$state` variable.
+You must return a string to be used as the item label:

 ```php
 use Filament\Forms\Components\Repeater;